JOHANNESBURG - A Limpopo-born entrepreneur has turned tea into a thriving business venture.

 The discovery sparked the idea to start a business to manufacture and sell the tea leaves on a commercial basis.

-She says she told them that there was economic value in ancient knowledge systems that could be turned into a profitable business which can, over time, grow to become global conglomerates.
+She says she told them that there was economic value in their ancient knowledge systems that could be turned into a profitable business which can, over time, grow to become global conglomerates.

 Her idea was embraced, and the business is now close on four years as a going concern.
 “Deliberate entrepreneurship is key,” says Phaahla.